 When I feel the tentacles of self-doubt start to suck away my confidence, I try one of the following tactics to pick myself up and reaffirm that I am actually a good writer.
 Perhaps one of them will work for you too?

-Not just because they can lead to more business, but because they’re testament to how freakin’ awesome you are at your job!
-There’s no shame in re-reading some of the lovely words previous clients have said about your freelance work and using that as a self esteem boost.
+Not just because they can lead to more business, but because they’re testament to how bloody great you are at your job.
+There’s no shame in re-reading some of the lovely client compliments about your work.
+You could even print a few out and pop them in around your work space.

 Eat cake.
 Not that I’m an advocate for trying to fill a confidence void with unhealthy snacks, but treating yourself to a slice of your favourite cake is at least worth a shot for a short-term fix.

-Know another way to boos self esteem at work?
+Know another way to boost self-esteem at work?